sm079/f5-tts-scripts/README.md

 ## Dataset

 The current model was trained on the [OpenSLR Nepali dataset](https://www.openslr.org/43/), which contains approximately 2 hours of transcribed audio.
-Due to the limited size of the, the model quality may not be optimal.
+Due to the limited size of the dataset, the model quality may not be optimal.
 While other publicly available Nepali datasets exist, they tend to be noisy or lower in quality, requiring extensive cleaning and preprocessing for training.
 However, [these](https://www.iitm.ac.in/donlab/indictts/database) seem to be of decent quality and may yield better results:
 - **Male Voice Dataset**: [7.24 hours](https://asr.iitm.ac.in/filedownload/download?path=/speech/sujitha/Database_IndicTTS-23/Nepali/Mono_Male&filename=Nepali_male_mono.zip)
 - **Female Voice Dataset**: [10.32 hours](https://asr.iitm.ac.in/filedownload/download?path=/speech/sujitha/Database_IndicTTS-23/Nepali/Mono_Female&filename=Nepali_fem_mono.zip)